The IAS Visa Wizard is the easy way to find the correct visa for you

-The ‘Life in the UK’ test is a separate requirement to the English language requirements which you must also meet in order to be granted British Dual Citizenship.
+The ‘Life in the UK’ test is a separate requirement to the English language requirements which you must also meet in order to be granted Dual Citizenship UK.

 We can also help you prepare for your Life in the UK test and ensure that you are ready for your English Language test.
 This will allow you the maximum chances of success.
-Contact us now to speak with one of our immigration lawyers and make your first steps towards becoming a British Dual Citizen.
+Get in touch with one of our immigration lawyers on 0333 363 8577 or make an enquiry online and make your first steps towards becoming a British Dual Citizen.

 Comprehensive immigration advice tailored to your circumstances and goals